meganza/HowlingGale/README.md

 4. jQuery

 To do:
+- responsive nav
-- contact us
+- contact us (formspree)
 - decorative hover effects on nav
-- responsive nav
-- NOT WORKING PROPERLY ON MOBILE???